CodyNicholson/Artificial_Intelligence/Artificial_Intelligence_Games_In_Java/Meta-Heuristic_Optimization_Methods/geneticAlgorithms.md

 ***

-##Algorithm
+## Algorithm

-1. We have to encode the possible solutions as strings of bits, Bassically we have to construct the chromosomes for the problem
+1. We have to encode the possible solutions as strings of bits, Basically we have to construct the chromosomes for the problem

 2. We have to define a fitness function, Better solutions have a higher fitness value